edwiny/progref/design_patterns/patterns.md

 Given a language, define a representation for its grammar along with an interpreter that uses that representation to interpret sentences in that language.

+Basically a OO way of building a EBNF parser.

 ### Iterator

 Provide a way to access the elements of a aggregate object sequentially without exposing its underlying representation.